istio-ecosystem/istio-operator/README.md

 This document is an overview of how the operator works from a user perspective.
 For more details about the design and architecture and a code overview, see [ARCHITECTURE.md](./ARCHITECTURE.md).

-Note that the operator CLI is distributed to users as part of istioctl, where it is imported as a module.
-The mesh command in this repo is simply a wrapper to speed up development - the subcommands are the same code that is incorporated into istioctl when it is released.
+The operator CLI is distributed to users as part of istioctl.
+The `mesh` command in this repo is simply a wrapper to speed up development - the subcommands are the same code that is incorporated into istioctl.
+Making changes to any `mesh` subcommand will be reflected in istioctl after one of the regular syncs to istio/operator.

 ## Introduction